DavyJonesLocker/ember-cli-proxy-fixtures/README.md

 You must start the ember app with a proxy in order to use the proxy fixtures.

 All proxy fixtures are saved to `tests/fixtures/proxy`.
-They will be namedspaced under a directory matching the module name for the test and each file name will match the test itself.
+They will be namespaced under a directory matching the module name for the test and each file name will match the test itself.
 Contained within is the captured requests and the recorded responses for playback.

 The first time you run the test suite it will record all information then write to the fixture files after the test suite is complete.
 Multiple requests to the same endpoint for a test will be recorded multiple times and played back via an offset.
 This module treats each response as unique.

-If you have made changes to the server and expect different response simply run:
+If you have made changes to the server and expect a different response simply run:

 ```